-The #1 Pre-employment Transition Curriculum
+The #1 Pre-employment Transition Program for People with Disabilities

-Today, more than 70% of people with cognitive disabilities are unemployed.
+Today, more than 70% of people with disabilities are unemployed.
 In fact, researchers use the term, "the cliff," to denote the drop-off of services to support students through their transition to our tech-driven economy.

 Meanwhile, we are approaching a time where 75% of all jobs require a degree of technical skills.
 While our adolescents are savvy with today’s technology when it comes to YouTube and online games, Digitability is the only program developing that interest into marketable skills a variety of types of jobs, while simultaneously building social and emotional capacity for the workplace.

 In this video, each student has a unique set of cognitive and behavioral needs.
 In the words of this high school special education teacher, "Digitability has something for every single one of my students."